TheNuelgeek/Token/README.md

 ### ERC20Token
 1. I made use of the ERC20Token standard of creating token

-   • Tokens can be transferred by its owner
+   • Tokens can be transferred by their owner

    • Tokens can be transferred on behalf of an owner